ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 If it's agreed that the residual risk can be accepted, stakeholders also need to confirm whether this acceptance is perpetual or if it's a short term acceptance until another solution becomes available.

 #### 12. Bonus 12th Step
-Throughout this whole process, if the state of relevant threats, vulnerabilities and assets change then the risk descriptions, ratings and treatment plans may need to be updated accordingly.
+Throughout this whole process, if the state of relevant threats, vulnerabilities and assets changes then the risk descriptions, ratings and treatment plans may need to be updated accordingly.

 This could also change the priority of your risks and hence change the order of your treatment plans.

 Risk registers should not be a piece of shelf-ware that is filled out once and then only checked and updated once every quarter/year/never.
 They need to be continually updated and reviewed to be useful.

 ## Integration into Organisation's Governance Structures
-The example risk process above ensures that relevant stakeholders are included in risk decisions, however, you will need to ensure that management is engaged and are aware of the gravity of the decisions they make.
+The example risk process above ensures that relevant stakeholders are included in risk decisions, however, you will need to ensure that management is engaged and aware of the gravity of the decisions they make.

 If management is not engaged this could mean that they believe your organisation's InfoSec risks are not an existential threat or it could mean that they don't fully understand the risks.